 Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.

-Facebook uses tracking identifiers paid advertising activity.
+c.)
+Facebook uses tracking identifiers for paid advertising activity.
 We use the information collected by these cookies to help us determine where our ads will be most effective online.
 The data taken is not confidential data.
 For further information about the Privacy and Cookies Policy for Facebook click here

 You have the ability to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 If you do not know how to do this, the links below set out information about how to change your browser settings for some of the most commonly used web browsers: